 Their charity partnership with the National Saturday Club ignited school children’s creativity through classes and virtual events.

 This year will see Kickers launch new initiatives aimed at helping young people to remove barriers to the creative industry.
 These include Kickers Presents, a platform that spotlights up-and-coming young creatives and Kickers Collective, a UK-wide ambassador programme competition offering the chance for young people to gain paid work experience.

 Product innovation that doesn’t compromise

-Behind the scenes, Kickers have been working hard to reimagine a better way of making footwear that is increasingly more sustainable, but that doesn’t compromise on quality.
+Behind the scenes, Kickers have been working hard to reimagine a better way of making footwear that is increasingly lower impact, but that doesn’t compromise on quality.

 In 2021, Kickers teamed up with the ethical clothing brand Lucy & Yak to launch a 100% vegan boot and, this year, the brand will introduce a plant-based vegan range into their ‘Back to School’ collection.

 As Kickers continue to explore and trial materials made from plant-based materials, Kickers’ long-term ambition is to offer more choices to its consumer, with a target of 35% vegan footwear by 2023.

 Kickers is committed to building a fair, ethical and transparent supply chain that protects workers’ rights and improves working conditions, as detailed in the Pentland Brands Modern Slavery report.
 Partnerships with global industry bodies, such as Leather Working Group, Better Cotton and the Ethical Trading Initiative, help uphold and promote ethical standards.

 Reducing environmental impact